Aseeesh/MEAN2/README.md

 ## Features (Angular2, Express, Gulp, MongoDB, Node)

-1. Angular 2 Quick Start application (Tours of Hero) from https://angular.io/docs/ts/latest/quickstart.html
+1. Angular 2 Quick Start application (Tours of user) from https://angular.io/docs/ts/latest/quickstart.html
 2. Added support for Gulp so that js files are moved out of the app folder.
 3. It will create a dist folder where it will place all the js files.
 4. Gulp will monitor for the changes via help of watcher.